Sustainability Strategy and ESG Model

 Offsetting emissions through the purchase of carbon credits [4]

-[1] The figure includes 0.38 GW related to the acquisition of 3 photovoltaic plants in the United States (agreement signed in December 2023 with the closing in February 2024).
+[1] The figure includes 199 GW related to the acquisition of 2 photovoltaic plants in the United States (agreement signed in December 2024 with the closing of the transaction by the first quarter of 2025).

-[2] For more information on the trend in emissions compared to last year, see section ‘2.2 Direct and indirect emissions‘.
+[3] For more information on the trend in emissions compared to last year, see section “2.2 Direct and indirect emissions” of Plenitude Sustainability and Impact Report 2024.

 Business Sustainability